ramonqu7/wireless-data-transmission/wiki/end-effector-computing.md

 The problem we encouter is the Joule™ would auto-shut down due to the high temperatures.
 The passive cooling option is not sufficient to cool it down when the camera is running.Then, we used this active cooling part to solve the issue.

 ![active_cooling](img/active_cooling.PNG)

+> When installing this module, you need to take off the four screws which directly on the CPU module.
+Please remove them carefully and screw them securely with the active cooling module.

 <a id="org4b2b1a1"></a>